sphildreth/melodee/src/Melodee.Blazor/Controllers/Melodee/README.md

 This bearer token can be obtained by calling the `/user/authenticate` endpoint.

 ## Song Controller
-As many javascript and react audio controls don't handle bearer tokens well the song stream method uses a simple HMAC authentication mechanism.
+As many JavaScript and react audio controls don't handle bearer tokens well the song stream method uses a simple HMAC authentication mechanism.